Covid-19: Eviction Protection in California During the Outbreak

-Additionally, on March 18, 2020, President Trump issued an order suspending all evictions from HUD housing and foreclosures from single family homes with Federal Housing Administration-insured mortgages.
-The order lasts until July 25, 2020.
-This order only halts evictions on HUD-owned housing, and does not affect evictions on private rentals.
+March 18, 2020, President Trump issued an order suspending all evictions from HUD housing and foreclosures from single family homes with Federal Housing Administration-insured mortgages.
+The order expired July 25, 2020.
+This order only halted evictions on HUD-owned housing, and did not affect evictions on private rentals.